MODEL

 Adversarial Risk Modeling

-Instead of asking, “Are we compliant?”
-I ask:
+Instead of asking, “Are we compliant?” we ask:

 “If I were the opposition, where would I start, how would I apply pressure, and what would break first?”